Solar-network/docs/docs/guidebook/contribution-guidelines/writing-documentation.md

 ::: tab javascript

-Javascript is placed in the front, as it is widely used, and the primary language used in Swipechain.
+Javascript is placed in the front, as it is widely used, and the primary language used in Solar.

 :::